-North Carolina’s electric cooperatives help light up learning in classrooms statewide through the Bright Ideas education grant program.
-Tar Heel teachers in K-12 classrooms with innovative ideas for creative learning projects can submit an application at www.ncbrightideas.com from April through September.
+For more than 25 years, North Carolina’s electric cooperatives have helped light up learning in K-12 classrooms statewide through the Bright Ideas education grant program.
+Tar Heel teachers with innovative ideas for creative learning projects can submit an online application April through September of each year.

 Approximately 600 grants are awarded annually by our state’s electric cooperatives for projects that improve classroom instruction and utilize innovative teaching methods.
 Applications are accepted from teachers in a variety of disciplines including music, art, history, reading, science, technology, math and engineering, just to name a few, and educators may apply as individuals or as a team.

 To be considered for a grant, the proposed project must meet the following criteria: